 - Some limitations apply to traffic that’s forwarded to ETP Proxy.
 For a list of limitations or unsupported features, see Limitations of ETP Proxy.

 - The ETP Dashboard, events and activity reports allow ETP administrators to review and analyze HTTP or HTTPS threat events, ETP Proxy and network activity, threat events, and access control events.

 - When a company uses a VPN to secure communications between a field office and company headquarters, the company headquarters is typically configured as a location in the policy.
 If the field office is also configured as a separate location in the policy, ensure that the policy associated with these locations do not have conflicting settings.

 - Akamai maintains a list of domains that bypass ETP Proxy.
 For more information, see Akamai bypass list.

-- In a policy, you can select to optimize Microsoft 365 traffic.
+- In a policy, you can select to bypass Microsoft 365 traffic.
 This option allows domains and IP addresses that are associated with Microsoft Office apps, Outlook, and cloud storage to bypass ETP Proxy scanning and resolve to Microsoft data centers that are closest to your enterprise DNS resolver.
 ETP retrieves this data from Microsoft every 24 hours.
-For more information, see Optimize Microsoft 365 traffic.
+For more information, see Bypass Microsoft 365 traffic.